psyko-gh/overcrawlrr/docs/jobs.md

 ### Evaluating a ruleset

-You can also evaluate a ruleset against a specific movie, using the following URL:
+You can also evaluate a ruleset against a specific movie, using the following URL (for debug, make sure to enable `dryRun`):

 ```
 http://localhost:5056/api/movies/<id_movie>/evaluate/<ruleset_name>